Frequently asked questions

 Q: I have inquired several camps and have continued to get the brush off of getting liability coverage.... but I know that an operation such as yours, is difficult to get liability insurance for because of the nature of what you do.
 How do you handle that, are you represented/covered by a real company, and can you verify such?
 I know that seems blunt, but I the way I see it... if you have coverage by insurance, then you have a good safety record, without claims, and therefore are more legitimate than your average "back yard adventure".

 A: I will not brush you off about our liability insurance.
-We are fully insured by Stratus Insurance Services, Inc. They are the recognized insurance carrier for the Association of Experiential Education.
-I can have them send you a Certificate of Insurance if you would like (I have to fill out paperwork send it to them and then they will send it to you).
-Our insurance renews every year on April 1 st. I will need your full name, address, phone, or fax.
-We have no claims and a great safety record we are not a "back yard adventure” we are a professional guide service and summer camp.
+We are fully insured.
+We have no claims and a great safety record we are not a "backyard adventure” we are a professional guide service and summer camp.

 Q: Due to the extreme nature of the release form, specifically the word "death" appearing quite a few times, I just wanted to double check that no one has actually died while attending this camp.